 Drybags For Panniers

 I have a big pile of roll-top drybags between 2l and 20l capacity, which I add to as the oldest ones wear out.
 I use them to organise and selectively waterproof gear inside my luggage.
-The longest-lasting are from SealLine (direct / Amazon) and Sea To Summit.
-The SealLine ones have been going strong for 11 years.
+The longest-lasting have been from SealLine (buy direct) and Sea To Summit (buy direct).

 Plastic carrier bags work too.